Pornography in Japan: Manga

 Manga with pornographic content targets both male and female audiences, and both male and female manga artists write pornographic works.
 Male-oriented pornographic manga is known as eromanga.
 In Western contexts, this is more commonly referred to as hentai manga.

 Video (JAV)

-Due to the large amount of videos produced, JAV films are typically assigned a code by the studio as a unique identifier.
-JAV codes usually consist of letters which identify the producer or type of content, followed by a sequential number.
+JAV films are tracked using a studio‑assigned alphanumeric code.
+It starts with a 3–4‑letter prefix denoting the studio or series (e.g., ONED, PSD, S1), followed by a sequential number (usually three or four digits).
+Special variants use different prefixes or suffixes (e.g., 5ONE for rentals, ONSD for compilations), and some uncensored titles embed the release date.
+This system lets producers, databases and collectors index and search titles efficiently.

-Virtual Reality (VR)
+Virtual reality (VR)

-Virtual reality has risen in popularity in recent years, largely propelled by the porn industry.
-Since the start of 2020, virtual reality usage for Japanese adult videos have skyrocketed, largely attributed to the COVID-19 pandemic and the industry maturing.
+Virtual reality has risen in popularity in recent years, largely propelled by the pornography industry.
+Since the start of 2020, virtual reality use for Japanese adult videos has greatly increased, and this is largely attributed to the COVID-19 pandemic and the industry maturing.

 Subgenres

 Among the various subgenres of Japanese pornography are the following: